When Importers Become Manufacturers Under CRA: Role Escalation Explained

 • If original manufacturer used third-party assessment, your modifications likely invalidate it

-EU Declaration of Conformity:
+EU Declaration of Conformity (Article 28, Annex V):

 • Issue your own DoC